 Ms. Johnson also plays for the Orchard City Community Chorus and St. Philips Episcopal Church.
 She does extensive freelance work as an accompanist and soloist playing both classical and jazz repertoire.

 Ms. Johnson maintains a private studio and is a member of the Music Teachers Association of California, the National Guild of Piano Teachers, Phi Kappa Lambda Music Honor Society and California Association of Professional Music Teachers (MTNA) where she serves on the board.

 Mrs. Poklewski holds a Bachelor of Music degree from San Jose State University and Masters in Piano Pedagogy from Notre Dame de Namur University.
 During the summer of 2004, Mrs. Poklewski took part in the Vienna International Pianists Academy in Vienna, Austria, and studied piano performance with the legendary Leonid Brumberg who was a pupil of Shostakovich.
 She also studied accompanying with Stephen Moller.

-Mrs. Poklewski has been an accompanist for various choirs, musicals and soloists around the Bay Area including Ragazzi Peninsula Boy's Chorus.
-In addition to being an accompanist for Vivace's Women's Teen Ensemble, Mrs. Poklewski holds an accompanist position at Oak Grove High School and maintains a private piano studio.
+Mrs. Poklewski has been an accompanist for various choirs, musicals and soloists around the Bay Area including Ragazzi Peninsula Boy's Chorus and Oak Grove High School.
+She maintains a private piano studio in Campbell.

-Her professional affiliations include the Music Teachers Association of California, Music Teachers National Association where Mrs. Poklewski currently serves as District II Coordinator and VP of Santa Clara Valley Chapter, and Director of Operations for the International Russian Music Piano Competition.
+Her professional affiliations include the Music Teachers Association of California, Music Teachers National Association where Mrs. Poklewski currently serves as President of Santa Clara Chapter, and Director of Operations for the San Jose International Piano Competition.